-High pesticide dosages can pose significant health risks to both humans and animals due to exposure and bioaccumulation.
-These risks can be mitigated by adopting pest management strategies informed by hormesis.
+High pesticide dosages can pose significant health risks to both humans and by adopting pest management strategies informed by hormesis.
 Carson (1962) and Aktar et al. (2009) provide strong support for the idea that reducing pesticide doses can lead to safer agricultural and urban environments, highlighting the health benefits of minimizing exposure to harmful chemicals.